theIDinside/cxgledit/README.md

 help) yet and still issue *one drawcall per character* - which kind of defeats the purpose of having the texture atlast to begin with.
-So some hacking lead me to writing the SimpleFont class that can scan text (right now it's just std::string, I will write my own buffer type, probably a gap buffer or something easy like that to begin with) and create all the vertex data for a views_top_line, or even the entire file, upload that to the gpu and issue 1 draw call - instead of 15000 for a file with 500 lines and 30 character per views_top_line average.
+So some hacking lead me to writing the SimpleFont class that can scan text (right now it's just std::string, I will write my own buffer type, probably a gap buffer or something easy like that to begin with) and create all the vertex data for a m_view_line_anchor, or even the entire file, upload that to the gpu and issue 1 draw call - instead of 15000 for a file with 500 lines and 30 character per m_view_line_anchor average.

 ![First render](docs/img/initial.PNG)